Output Quality

 For each output type in your workflow, define: - Maximum review time - Action if you exceed the limit

 Review time should be a fraction of manual creation time.
-If manual creation takes thirty minutes and review takes twenty-five, you’ve saved only five minutes.
-That’s not leverage.
+If manual creation takes 30 minutes and review takes 25, you’ve saved 5 minutes.
+That’s not a workflow—it’s a hobby.

 Time Budget Examples